 Eucalyptus deglupta - Rainbow Gum

-Rainbow Gum - Evergreen tree for summer patio and winter conservatory - bring into a frost free environment for winter.
+Rainbow Gum - A magical, evergreen tree for summer patio and winter conservatory - bring into a frost free environment for winter.
 The bark has to be seen to be believed - all the colours of the rainbow in stripes...amazing.

 Botanical Name: Eucalyptus deglupta MYRTACEÆ; Myrtle Family